Consultancy

 Responding to this Kerry County Council Arts Office commissioned David to develop a mentoring programme to assist festival makers build a deeper understanding of the policy context they are working in, and through workshops and one-to-one supports, discover how they can diversify their programming to better represent the changing demographic landscape of their local community.

-Members of the Killoglan African community performing the South African Gumboot dance as part of K Fest, June 2024.
+Members of Killoglan African community performing South African Gumboot dance as part of K Fest 2024.
 Photograph courtesy David Hegarty

 Dinnseanchas—Envisioning the Uplands is a Creative Ireland funded artist-led, eco-cultural project being run by Hometree, an Ennistymon based organisation that supports the establishment and conservation of permanent native woodlands in Ireland, and encourages land regeneration and biodiversity through afforestation, restoration and education.